Unity-Sharing/foodsharing-2.0/INSTALL.md

 ## Debian Wheezy 7.1
 At the Moment our developement server is an Debian Machin, wo here we go.
-Nginx Webserver give us more performance than Apache, so in this case we will use it.

 ### System Update
 First of all we will update our system.